-Coworking spaces helps companies of different sizes easily shift to flexible and well-designed office spaces.
+Coworking spaces help companies of different sizes easily shift to flexible and well-designed office spaces.
 The cost incurred is significantly less as there are no long term obligations and capital expenditure involved.

 So you will be able to complete my freelance work in an office that inculcates efficiency and Company X also gets a beautifully and optimally designed office space that extracts the best performance out of its employees.

-If we put it simply, co-working is a business service provision model where an organisation offers office space to individuals or other organisations in an independent or collaborative manner.
+If we put it simply, coworking is a business service provision model where an organisation offers office space to individuals or other organisations independently or collaboratively.

-The benefits that a coworking space offers are many, but the main ones are that it is affordable, provides vast networking opportunities, offers flexible office spaces and in addition, a wide range of amenities that make work easier for you.
+The benefits that a coworking space offers are many, but the main ones are that it is affordable, provides vast networking opportunities, offers flexible office spaces and also, a wide range of amenities that make work easier for you.